We Rely on our Code

 - We take corrective actions if retaliation occurs.

 You should always report anything that seems like retaliation so the Company can take corrective actions.

 Calls to the Change Healthcare EthicsLine are answered by an independent third party with expertise in handling ethics line calls.
 A specialist will ask you questions and send a report to our Office of Compliance and Ethics for a confidential review.
 The report will be assigned to Legal and/or HR as necessary for review and appropriate follow-up.

 Do I have to identify myself if I use the Change Healthcare EthicsLine?

 It is essential that you feel secure when raising questions or reporting potential violations of our Code, our policies or legal requirements.
 Confidentiality is a priority and every effort will be made to protect your identity if known.
 However, in some instances, our need to perform a thorough investigation or because of legal requirements, it may not be possible to maintain your confidentiality.
-While we encourage you to provide as much detail as possible when using the Change Healthcare EthicsLine, where allowed by local law, you may choose not to identify yourself when reporting a concern, including a concern regarding questionable accounting or auditing matters.
+While we encourage you to provide as much detail as possible when using the Change Healthcare EthicsLine, where allowed by local law, you may choose to remain anonymous and not to identify yourself when reporting a concern, including a concern regarding questionable accounting or auditing matters.

 What does it mean to make a report in good faith?